Cheshire Artillery Volunteers: Postwar

 When the TA was reconstituted on 1 January 1947, the regiment was reformed as 360th (Mobile) Heavy Anti-Aircraft Regiment.
 It formed part of 59 AA Bde (the prewar 33 (Western) AA Bde) at Liverpool.

 AA Command was disbanded on 10 March 1955, and there were wholesale mergers among TA AA units.
-360th HAA Regiment amalgamated with 310th (Manchester), 465th (Manchester), 574th (7th Bn Lancashire Fusiliers) and 606th (East Lancashire) HAA Rgts to form a new 314th HAA Rgt with its HQ at Manchester.
+360th HAA Regiment was amalgamated with 310th (Manchester), 465th (Manchester), 574th (7th Bn Lancashire Fusiliers) and 606th (East Lancashire) HAA Rgts to form a new 314th HAA Rgt with its HQ at Manchester.
 360th HAA Regiment formed R (Stockport) Bty in the new regiment.

 On 1 May 1961, most of 314 Rgt merged into 252 (Manchester Artillery) Field Rgt, with R (Stockport) Bty continuing as R Bty in that regiment.
 When the TA was reduced into the Territorial and Army Volunteer Reserve in 1967, 252 Fd Rgt formed 209 (The Manchester Artillery) Light Air Defence Bty in 103 (Lancashire Artillery Volunteers) Light AD Rgt, ending the Cheshire lineage.